GHG-05

 Measures GHG-4 through -7 deal with the electrification of buildings in the community and are categorized by residential vs. non-residential and existing vs. new construction.

-Due to litigation in the building electrification space, namely the California Restaurant Association v.
-City of Berkeley case, where the United States Court of Appeals for the Ninth Circuit blocked the City of Berkeley from enacting a natural gas piping ban, the County is not pursuing any electrification ordinances at this time.
+Due to legal precedent established by the California Restaurant Association v.
+City of Berkeley, where the United States Court of Appeals for the Ninth Circuit blocked the City of Berkeley from enacting a natural gas piping ban, the County is not pursuing electrification ordinances and instead is planning to develop reach code energy efficiency ordinances.
+These reach codes will not specifically ban gas and instead will require the maximum level of building energy efficiency that is still cost effective.